ibm-cloud-docs/cephaas/sds_capacity_performance.md

 ## Next Steps
 {: #view-capacity-nextsteps}

-You can edit the block and object capacity, view the activity tracker, and view docs links from the capacity and performance dashboard.
+You can perform various tasks from the links create block volumes, create storage objects, and go to object storage.
+Refer to the docs links of Identity and access management, How to connect to VMware environment, and How to use the CLI for more information.